GreedYLearner1146/FSL-ProtoNet-Keras/README.md

 - Run training.py to begin the training process.
 - Finally, run eval.py to evaluate the trained model on the meta-test dataset.

+# Weights file

+The weight file is found as 5-way-1-shot-protonet-keras.weights.h5 and 5-way-5-shot-protonet-keras.weights.h5 for 1-shot and 5-shot learning respectively.

 # Relevant Papers

 [1] J. Snell, K. Swersky, and R. Zemel, “Prototypical networks for few-shot learning,” Advances in neural information processing systems, vol. 30, 2017. \